-At Providence Health System, we believe that healing is ultimately the work of God and that our involvement in health care is a participation in the healing ministry of Christ.
+At Providence, we believe that healing is ultimately the work of God and that our involvement in health care is a participation in the healing ministry of Christ.
 We believe that the care and services we provide must respond in an integrated, holistic way to the physical, psychological and spiritual needs of persons.
-Thus, while we ensure that our services meet the highest clinical standards for quality and safety, we also ensure that we are sensitive to the needs of the whole person.
+While we work hard to ensure that our services meet the highest clinical standards for quality and safety, we also ensure that we are sensitive to the needs of the whole person.
 Our associates are encouraged to develop their own spirituality so that they are better able to respond to those we serve.

 The opportunity to help people manage their health

-Ascension Health and Providence Health System are committed to Healthcare That Works, Healthcare That is Safe, and Healthcare That Leaves No One Behind—for life.
-We recognize that individual health and well-being are shaped in large measure by forces outside the health delivery system.
-We believe we are called to keep people healthy—not just treat them when they are sick.
+We believe we are called to help keep people healthy—not just treat them when they are sick.
 And, we believe that individuals must have the resources they need to manage their health.
-That’s why we’ve engaged in projects such as building a Boys and Girls Club and a Senior Center in an underserved community, establishing service centers for northwest Mobile’s Hispanic community, delivering disaster relief and ongoing services in south Mobile County, and supporting Ozanam Charitable Pharmacy in its mission to deliver prescription medicines to persons lacking resources.
-We are a pioneer in Alabama in setting up Patient-Centered Medical Homes in physician practices, which focus on longitudinal health management.
-We are also committed to community health education, offering classes, seminars and programs on a wide variety of health topics.
+That’s why we’ve engaged in such outreach projects as building a Senior Center in an underserved community, establishing service centers for northwest Mobile’s Hispanic community, delivering disaster relief and ongoing services in south Mobile County, and supporting Ozanam Charitable Pharmacy in its mission to deliver prescription medicines to those in need.
+We are a pioneer in Alabama in setting up Patient-Centered Medical Homes in physician practices, which focus on lifelong, patient-centered health management.
+We are also committed to community health education, offering classes, seminars, health screenings and other programs on a wide variety of health topics.

 The chance to participate in the transformation of healthcare

 Providence Health System was the first organization in south Alabama to receive National Council for Quality Assurance certification for Patient-Centered Medical Homes, and is participating in Alabama’s only Accountable Care Organization.
-Our participation in these health management initiatives stems from our commitment to person-centered care, which we believe must be the healthcare system of the future.
-Person-centered care incorporates our sacred promise to support individuals’ lifelong health and well-being through holistic, coordinated care models and resources based on trusted, committed person-to-person relationships.
+Our participation in these health management initiatives stems from our commitment to patient-centered care.
+Patient-centered care incorporates our sacred promise to support lifelong health and well-being through holistic, coordinated care models and resources based on trusted, committed, person-to-person relationships.